Sofía Gallisá Muriente

 Sofía Gallisá Muriente is a Puerto Rican visual artist and filmmaker.
-She was born in Hato Rey in San Juan, Puerto Rico and graduated from New York University earning her BFA in Film & TV Production and Latin American Studies.
+She was born in Hato Rey in San Juan, Puerto Rico and graduated from New York University with BFAs in Film & TV Production and Latin American Studies.

 Gallisá Muriente’s artwork includes film and photography among other media.
 Her works utilize the study of history, archives, and collections in relation to the environment and colonialism and use film, video, prints, and writing.
 She explores broad topics of human life and creation, particularly through the lens of Puerto Rico and the Caribbean.
 Topics of her art include anti-colonialism, anti-assimilation, and anti-imperialism.
 She is queer.

 Early life

 Gallisá Muriente’s parents are lawyers, and her father hosted a political radio show.
 She attended Montessori school, influencing her community, process, and practice-based approach.
 She was involved in theatre.
 Gallisá Muriente moved back to Puerto Rico in 2013, after living in New York for nine years.
 She had studied abroad in Cuba.
 From 2014 to 2020, Gallisá Muriente served as co-director of Beta-Local, a transdisciplinary/artist nonprofit organization in Puerto Rico.